ProjectMewo/Aoki/INSTRUCTIONS.md

   description: 'default-description'
 })
 // to provide localizations for the command,
-// use the @LocalesT decorator.
-// this decorator is autocomplete-compatible
-// you can scroll through to find the right key
-@LocalesT('default-name.name', 'default-name.description')
-// use the declared options in here...
+// use the @Locales decorator, mentioned above.
 @Options(options)
 export default class DefaultName extends SubCommand {
   // and then provide typings of options as a generic here